|Nutrition Facts (per serving)|

 Add spring onions and broccoli and continue to stir-fry another minute.
 Again, add a little moisture to the wok/pan if it becomes too dry.

 Add stir-fry sauce.
 Gently stir-fry, turning noodles as you go with two large wooden spoons (Asian-style paddles or "shovels" work well for this).
-Continue until all ingredients are well blended, sauce is evenly distributed, and noodles are soft - 2 to 3 minutes (fresh noodles will not take long to cook).
+Continue until all ingredients are well blended, the sauce is evenly distributed, and noodles are soft—2 to 3 minutes (fresh noodles will not take long to cook).

 Add the bean sprouts (bean sprouts should retain their crispness, so merely mix them in).
 Turn off the heat.

 Taste test for salt.
-If not salty enough, add a little more fish sauce (1 tbsp) and mix in.
-If too salty for your taste, add 1 tbsp. of lime juice.
+If not salty enough, add a little more fish sauce (1 tablespoon) and mix in.
+If too salty for your taste, add 1 tablespoon of lime juice.